-- Capstone Research Paper Proposal - An Annotated Bibliography utilizing at least 5 sources plus the interview. - A rough draft. - A title page and a works cited page according to APA format. - A final research paper of eight to ten (8-10) pages in length, not including the title page, and works cited page. - 1 inch margins - \circ 12 point font (print) size with font chosen from one of the following: - Times New Roman - Arial - Verdana - Double-spaced throughout the document and works cited page. - Page numbers in a consistent location according to APA format. - Minimum of five (5) sources, plus at least one personal interview. - Proficient level of grammar, spelling, punctuation, and sentence structure. - In-text and/or parenthetical documentation for quotes. - Paper must be turned in as part of a research folder to include: - o Title Page - Final Research Paper - Works Cited - Research Articles (journals and websites) - printed out, with any referenced or quoted text highlighted - APA citation at top of the first page of each article - The research paper may not include work copied from another person's ideas or writings and should not include portions that are cut and pasted from the Internet.
+- Capstone Research Paper Proposal - An Annotated Bibliography utilizing at least 5 sources plus the interview. - A rough draft. - A title page and a works cited page according to APA format. - A final research paper of eight to ten (15 20) pages in length, not including charts, graphs and photos or clip art, professional vernacular, title page, works cited page and abstract. - 1 inch margins - 12 point font (print) size with font chosen from one of the following: - Times New Roman - Arial - Verdana - Double-spaced throughout the document and works cited page. - Page numbers in a consistent location according to APA format. - Minimum of five (5) sources, plus at least one personal interview. - Proficient level of grammar, spelling, punctuation, and sentence structure. - In-text and/or parenthetical documentation for quotes. - Paper must be turned in as part of a research folder to include: - o Title Page - Final Research Paper - Works Cited - Research Articles (journals and websites) - printed out, with any referenced or quoted text highlighted - APA citation at top of the first page of each article (part of your log book) - \circ A rough draft must be submitted one week prior to final due date. - Students must submit a paper copy of the log book. - The research paper may not include work copied from another person's ideas or writings and should not include portions that are cut and pasted from the Internet.
 This is plagiarism, which is considered cheating, and will result in disciplinary action and lowering of the conduct grade as well as receiving a zero on the paper.
 The paper should be written in the student's own words.
 Short quotes from your research may be used if they are properly documented as quotes from the source.